 Shrimp Marinade

-- Black Pepper: or substitute with white pepper.
+- Black Pepper: Or use white pepper.

 - Salt